wylited/wylinotes/notes/Biology Syllabus.md

   - 2.62 understand how the immune system responds to disease using white blood cells, illustrated by phagocytes ingesting pathogens and lymphocytes releasing antibodies specific to the pathogen

   - 2.63B understand how vaccination results in the manufacture of memory cells, which enable future antibody production to the pathogen to occur sooner, faster and in greater quantity

   - 2.64B understand how platelets are involved in blood clotting, which prevents blood loss and the entry of micro-organisms

   - 2.65 describe the structure of the heart and how it functions

   - 2.66 explain how the heart rate changes during exercise and under the influence of adrenaline

   - 2.67 understand how factors may increase the risk of developing coronary heart disease

   - 2.68 understand how the structure of arteries, veins and capillaries relate to their function

   - 2.69 understand the general structure of the circulation system, including the blood vessels to and from the heart and lungs, liver and kidneys

 ### (i) Excretion

 #### Plants
 - 2.70 understand the origin of carbon dioxide and oxygen as waste products of metabolism and their loss from the stomata of a leaf
 #### Humans
 - 2.71 know the excretory products of the lungs, kidneys and skin (organs of excretion)

 - 2.72B understand how the kidney carries out its roles of excretion and osmoregulation

 - 2.73B describe the structure of the urinary system, including the kidneys, ureters, bladder and urethra

 - 2.74B describe the structure of a nephron, including the Bowman’s capsule and glomerulus, convoluted tubules, loop of Henle and collecting duct

 - 2.75B describe ultrafiltration in the Bowman’s capsule and the composition of the glomerular filtrate

  - 2.76B understand how water is reabsorbed into the blood from the collecting duct

  - 2.77B understand why selective reabsorption of glucose occurs at the proximal convoluted tubule

  - 2.78B describe the role of ADH in regulating the water content of the blood

  - 2.79B understand that urine contains water, urea and ions

-###  (j)  Co-ordination and response
+### (j) Co-ordination and Response

 - 2.80 understand how organisms are able to respond to changes in their environment